pantheon-systems/wp-audit-tool/README.md

 This plugin provides the following new site health checks:

 * Several additional PHP configuration items
-* Checks for plugins with known issues on Pantheon (as per https://docs.pantheon.io/plugins-known-issues)
+* Checks for plugins with known issues on Pantheon (as per https://docs.pantheon.io/plugins-known-issues), and provides information on severity (e.g. will not work on Pantheon, not recommended but works with a workaround, or works but has some caveats and workarounds)
 * Provides a list of non-standard WP DB Tables (e.g. those added by plugins or custom ones)
 * Provides a list of individual DB tables sizes
 * Provides a list of WP cron hooks and their schedules